casper-hansen/Web-Scraping-Reddit/README.md

 To run this project, you need to have the following (besides [Python 3+](https://www.python.org/downloads/)):

 1. [Chrome browser](https://www.google.com/chrome/) installed on your computer.
-2. Chrome browser version must be `>= 74.0.3729.6`.
-Check it here: [chrome://settings/help](chrome://settings/help).
-You can also upgrade chrome from there.
+2. Check your browser version here chrome://settings/help.
+Download the corresponding [chromedriver version here](https://chromedriver.chromium.org/downloads).
 3. Install the packages specified below with pip or conda.

 ### Install the needed packages with pip: